RomanPlusPlus/scientific-progress-towards-cryonics/README.md

-# Scientific progress towards cryonics
+# SPTC: curated repository of scientific papers on cryonics

-Below is a list of 70+ scientific papers that are related to cryonics.
+This repository contains a list of 70+ scientific papers on cryonics, complete with short summaries of their findings.

 The list is at the bottom of this page.
 You can also download it in [.ods](Table_Scientific_progess_towards_cryonics3.ods) and [.xls](Table_Scientific_progess_towards_cryonics3.xls).